LCPQ/gdr_nbody_2021/content/presentations.md

 For an ab-initio calculation on a $N$-particle electronic system, Variational Monte Carlo methods provide a result with a time scaling $O(N^3)$.
 However, they suffer from numerical uncertainties increasing with system size, caracterised by their variance which generally scales as $O(N)$.
 The traditional compensation method transfers the uncertainties onto the simulation time, in order to obtain a given level of accuracy, resulting in an effective $O(N^4)$ scaling.
 We present a new control variate method employing the zero-variance principle and a partition of the system which allows us to reduce the variance for a limited increase in computation time, by $O(N)$ on metallic systems and up to $O(N^2)$ on systems with a finite correlation length, and will present results on the example of the Hubbard model.

 ***

+### Xiang Yuan (PhLAM, Lille)

+**Assessing MP2 frozen natural orbitals in relativistic correlated electronic structure**

+The $O(N^6)$ high computational cost is a bottleneck preventing performing Coupled-Cluster (CC) on large systems, particularly when employing 4-component based relativistic Hamiltonians, for which in practice one often uses uncontracted basis set generating large virtual molecular orbital (VMO) spaces.
+The canonical Hartree-Fock (HF) orbitals are not the most compact representation for post HF method.
+Alternative, using natural orbitals is an efficient way to reduce the orbital space while retaining accuracy.
+We therefore implemented the MP2 frozen natural orbital (FNO) method [1] in the Exacorr code [2], with the particularity that our implementation can generate both complex and quaternion FNOs, and also express these in AO basis.
+It also allows us to obtain CCSD natural orbitals on AO basis, which can be subsequently used in analysis.
+We have investigated the orbital truncation errors for both correlation energy (at CCSD(T) level) and molecular properties (at CCSD level) such as the electric field gradients at the nuclei (EFGs ), dipole and quadrupole moments for hydrogen halides HX (X=F, Cl, Br, I, At, Ts), and parity violation energy shift for the H2X2 systems (X= O, S, Se, Te, Po).
+We find that using FNOs accelerates the convergence of the correlation energy in a roughly uniform manner across the periodic table and that, with VMO spaces truncated to around half of the complete ones, we obtain reliable estimates for both energies and molecular properties in the complete VMO spaces.

+[1] T. L. Barr, E. R. Davidson, Phys.
+Rev. A 1970, 1, 644; A. G. Taube, R. J. Bartlett, J. Chem.
+Phys.
+2008, 128, 164101
+[2] J. V. Pototschnig, A. Papadopoulos, D. I. Lyakh, M. Repisky, L. Halbert, A. S. P. Gomes, H- J Aa.
+Jensen, L. Visscher, J. Chem.
+Theory.
+Comput.
+2021, 17, 5509

+***

+### Andrea Porro (CEA, Saclay)

+**Ab-initio description of the monopole resonance in light- and medium-mass nuclei**

+Giant monopole resonances have a long-standing theoretical importance in nuclear structure.
+The interest resides notably in the so-called breathing mode that has been established as a standard observable to constrain the nuclear incompressibility [1].
+The Random Phase Approximation (RPA) within the frame of phenomenological Energy Density Functionals (EDF) has become the standard tool to address (monopole) giant resonances and extensive studies, mostly in doubly-closed-shell systems, have been performed throughout the years, including via the use of so-called sum rules [2].
+A proper study of collective excitations in the ab-initio context is, however, missing.
+In this perspective, the first systematic ab-initio predictions of (giant) monopole resonances will be presented [3].
+Ab-initio Quasiparticle-RPA (QRPA) [4] and Projected Generator Coordinate Method (P-GCM) [5] calculations of monopole resonances are compared in light- and mid-mass closed- and open- shell nuclei, which allows in particular to investigate the role of superfluidity from an ab-initio standpoint.
+Sum rules are also employed within both many-body schemes to characterize the fragmentation of the monopole strength.
+The study further focuses on the dependence of the results on the starting nuclear Hamiltonian derived within the frame of chiral effective field theory.
+Monopole resonance represents, thus, the first step towards the investigation of higher multipolarities.
+Eventually, the mid-term goal to establish P-GCM as a new method to study resonances in the light- and medium-mass region of the nuclide chart will be discussed: interpretation and analysis of resonance data in lighter nuclei is a very demanding task on which ab-initio P-GCM could shed new promising light.

+[1] J. P. Blaizot, D. Gogny, and B. Grammaticos, “Nuclear compressibility and monopole resonances,” Nuclear Physics A, vol. 265, pp. 315–336, July 1976.
+[2] O. Bohigas, A. Lane, and J. Martorell, “Sum rules for nuclear collective excitations,” Physics Reports, vol. 51, pp. 267–316, Apr.
+1979.
+[3] A. Porro, M. Frosini, T. Duguet, V. Som ́a, Y. Beaujeault-Taudiere, J.-P. Ebran, and R. Roth To be published, 2021.
+[4] Y. Beaujeault-Taudiere and J.-P. Ebran To be published, 2021.
+[5] M. Frosini, T. Duguet, J.-P. Ebran, B. Bally, T. Mongelli, T. R. Rodr ́ıguez, R. Roth, and V. Soma, “Multi-reference many-body perturbation theory for nuclei: II–Ab initio study of neon isotopes via PGCM and IM-NCSM calculations,” arXiv preprint arXiv:2111.00797, 2021.

 ### Fabris Kossoski (LCPQ, Toulouse)